Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion

 \section{\textsc{PrISM} datasets for precise studies of prediction scenarios}

-We develop \textsc{PrISM} (Precise Identification of Scenarios for Model behavior) datasets aiming to separate the different prediction scenarios introduced in \Cref{fig:mechanism_examples}.
-This is motivated by an inspection of the 1,209 samples from CounterFact which reveals 510 samples likely to rely on heuristics and 365 samples to have a low popularity scores and thus be unlikely to have been memorized (see \Cref{app:knowns}).
-These issues make the CounterFact dataset unsuitable for precise and comprehensive interpretations of LMs, missing out on important distinctions and valuable insights into the workings of LMs. \textsc{PrISM} is developed to address these shortcomings.
+We develop \textsc{PrISM} (Precise Identification of Scenarios for Model behavior) datasets to separate the different prediction scenarios in \Cref{fig:mechanism_examples}.
+This is motivated by an inspection of the 1,209 CounterFact samples which reveals 510 samples likely to rely on heuristics and 365 samples unlikely to have been memorized due to low popularity scores (see \Cref{app:knowns}).
+We argue that these issues make the CounterFact dataset unable to support precise and comprehensive interpretations of LMs, missing out on important distinctions and valuable insights into the workings of LMs. \textsc{PrISM} is developed to address these shortcomings.

-\textsc{PrISM} datasets are created by the identification and generation of samples corresponding to each of the four prediction scenarios from \Cref{fig:mechanism_examples}, where the LM can be expected to behave differently.
-These are identified by applying three diagnostic test criteria (\Cref{fig:criteria-mechanisms}).
+\textsc{PrISM} datasets are created by the identification and generation of samples corresponding to each of the four prediction scenarios in \Cref{fig:mechanism_examples}.
+The process relies on three diagnostic test criteria (\Cref{fig:criteria-mechanisms}).
 Note that \textsc{PrISM} datasets are model-specific since they depend on model biases and parametric memories, which differ between LMs.

 We develop \textsc{PrISM} datasets for GPT-2 XL \citep{radford2019language}, Llama 2 7B and Llama 2 13B. \citep{touvron2023llama}, respectively.
-General statistics for the datasets can be found in \Cref{tab:x-dataset} and examples corresponding to each prediction scenario for GPT-2 XL can be found in \Cref{tab:examples}.
+General statistics for the datasets can be found in \Cref{tab:x-dataset} and examples corresponding to each prediction scenario can be found in \Cref{app:X-samples}.
 The samples and our subsequent analysis is focused on the English language.
 Further details on the implementation of the datasets can be found in \Cref{app:PrISM-creation}.